Do Warrants Show Up on Background Checks? (Only These Types)

 To elaborate on this, the types of background checks that show arrest, bench, alias, governor, and capias or civil capias warrants can be seen below.

-• Level 2 Background Check: A level 2 background check includes fingerprinting which can reveal a person has outstanding warrants.
+- Level 2 Background Check: A level 2 background check, which includes fingerprinting, can disclose if a person has outstanding warrants.
 These are for more sensitive jobs such as working with children, law enforcement/corrections, health, and safety, or licensure professions.

 It is important to note that warrants do not equate to convictions; therefore, the Department of Housing and Urban Development (HUD) prohibits using arrests (warrants) as a means to deny housing.8